Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 fritz the cat is like appleby in yes minister; now it's my favourite movie

-fresh distilled water fasting; to avoid contamination from containment; surface area (fractal geometry) reality is a monoculture, pussyaibilities are in my datamining rig, formal methods,..
+smoking ashes∘people by feeding them to ganja, and smoking them through the ganga fresh distilled water fasting; to avoid contamination from containment; surface area (fractal geometry) reality is a monoculture, pussyaibilities are in my datamining rig, formal methods,..
 /fingerprints|genetics(equences)?|(sub)?atomic configurations|../ are different to avoid monocultures